Health Library

 • While supporting your breast, tilt the nipple upward and stroke baby’s lips until mouth opens wide.

-• Both upper and lower lips should be flanged outward over areola, chin dug into the breast.
+• Both upper and lower lips should be flanged outward over the areola, chin dug into the breast.

-• Most of the darker part of the breast ( the areola) should be inside baby’s mouth.
+• Most of the darker part of the breast, the areola, should be inside baby’s mouth.

 Sucking